babithakur/go-port-scanner/README.md

 ## Note:
 - By default it scans top 1000 TCP ports.

-- You need to have go installed in your system
+- You need to have go installed in your system.